xames3/slowtorch/README.rst

 Development Team`_.
 It is a tribute to their contributions to the field of machine learning and the open-source community at large.

-**NOTE:** This project also takes massive inspiration from excellent work done by `Andrej Karpathy`_ in his `micrograd`_ project.
+**Note.** This project also takes massive inspiration from excellent work done by `Andrej Karpathy`_ in his `micrograd`_ project.

 -------------------------------------------------------------------------------